Danehill, East Sussex: History

 The first written evidence of the village comes from 1265 and the first permanent houses from 1400.
-By 1660 the Red Round Inn became a stopping point for travellers between London and Lewes.
+By 1660, the Red Round Inn became a stopping point for travellers between London and Lewes.
 After travellers continued to use Danehill's roads, the village decided to improve the roads which led to wealthy families moving into the area, such as John Baker Holroyd who moved into Sheffield Park in 1769 and was later to become the First Lord Sheffield.

 Governance

 The lowest tier of government for Danehill is the Parish Council.
 The council has nine seats, for which eleven candidates stood in May 2007 with an elector turnout of 39.92%.
 A November 2007 single seat by-election was uncontested.

 Wealden District Council is the next tier of government, for which Danehill is part of the Danehill/Fletching/Nutley ward, which had a population of 5,346 at the 2011 census.
 The ward returns two councillors.
 The ward was uncontested in the May 2007 election and two Conservative councillors were returned.

 Danehill is represented at the East Sussex County Council as part of the Buxted Maresfield Ward.
 The May 2005 election returned the Conservative Councillor Anthony Reid.

 The parliamentary constituency for Danehill is East Grinstead and Uckfield.

-Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.
+Before Brexit in 2020, the village was part of the South East England constituency in the European Parliament.